 How can I make a referral?

-If you are eligible and looking for support, you can let us know about your situation by making a referral.
-This can be done by yourself or a health professional on your behalf, using our referral form.
+If you are eligible and looking for support, please get in touch using the initial contact form.
+You can follow this up and provide more information about your situation by completing the referral form.
+This can be done by yourself or a health professional on your behalf.

 If you have any doubts or concerns about how to proceed, don’t hesitate to give us a call on either of the numbers below.
 You will also find a written guide to referrals for families and for professionals.